Alejogb1/job-board/blog-data/how-do-i-make-a-pytorch-lightning-module-inject-nested-models.md

 id: "how-do-i-make-a-pytorch-lightning-module-inject-nested-models"
 ---

-Alright, let's delve into the topic of injecting nested models into a PyTorch Lightning module.
+, let's delve into the topic of injecting nested models into a PyTorch Lightning module.
 It's a situation I've encountered more than a few times in my past projects, particularly when dealing with complex architectures involving, say, different encoders and decoders or multi-modal learning scenarios where each modality needed its own sub-network.
 It’s certainly not a case that's covered directly in the typical tutorials.

 From my experience, the core challenge isn't just about constructing the nested structure but ensuring that the entire setup integrates smoothly within the lightning module’s lifecycle, handling things like automatic optimization, data parallelization, and checkpointing without any glitches.
 You'll find that naive approaches can quickly lead to headaches, particularly around proper parameter registration and gradient tracking.